 Biopsy and Freezing and Surgery?
 Oh My!

 The long Thanksgiving holiday was really good.
 My youngest daughter was home from college for five days, and she and I got to spend a lot of time together.
-My Christmas decorations are up, and it’s the start of a most wonderful season.
-But by 8:15 this morning, I’d already had a biopsy and two places treated with liquid nitrogen at my dermatologist’s office.
-This isn’t exactly an ideal ending to a wonderful weekend, nor a great beginning to a work week.
+My Christmas decorations were up, and it was the start of a most wonderful season.
+But by 8:15 that morning, I’d already had a biopsy and two places treated with liquid nitrogen at my dermatologist’s office.
+This wasn’t exactly an ideal ending to a wonderful weekend, nor a great beginning to a work week.

 New skin spots

-Not surprisingly, when I pointed out the area to my doctor this morning, she said she would be doing a biopsy on it and asked if I wanted to go ahead and schedule the surgery to remove it before year end.
+Not surprisingly, when I pointed out the area to my doctor, she said she would be doing a biopsy on it and asked if I wanted to go ahead and schedule the surgery to remove it before year end.
 I suggested we wait until the biopsy results come back – hope springs eternal, yes?
-I’m hoping (most likely naively) that it turns out to be something that doesn’t require surgical excision.
+I hoped (most likely naively) that it would turn out to be something that didn’t require surgical excision.

 Cryotherapy and skin cancer

-What I didn’t expect this morning was for my doctor to zap two precancerous areas with liquid nitrogen (also known as cyrosurgery).
+What I didn’t expect was for my doctor to zap two precancerous areas with liquid nitrogen (also known as cyrosurgery).
 I’m the type of person who likes to research treatment options and know what to expect with a procedure.
-This was the first time I had a precancerous area frozen, and although it was very fast, it hurt!
-Thankfully, the pain from that didn’t last long because the pain from the biopsy soon started thereafter, once the numbing shot wore off.
+This was the first time I had a precancerous area frozen, and, although it was very fast, it hurt!
+Thankfully, the pain from that didn’t last long because the pain from the biopsy started as soon as the numbing shot wore off.
 My drive to work after the appointment wasn’t much fun, and there was no one with me to feel sorry for me.

 Researching cyrosurgery & actinic keratosis